-- pulmonary edema (occurs in the late stage of poisoning).
+- pulmonary edema (occurs at a late stage of poisoning).

-Entering into the body of toxins leads to a disorder of the cardiovascular system, signs of an illness can be extremely difficult:
+The ingestion of toxins leads to a disorder of the cardiovascular system, signs of illness can be extremely severe:

-- there are hypertensive manifestations (increased blood pressure);
+- hypertensive manifestations are observed (increase in blood pressure);

-- if intoxication has occurred due to the use of sedatives or narcotics, then it is possible to develop bradycardia (sinus rhythm disturbance).
+- if intoxication has occurred due to the use of sedatives or narcotic drugs by animals, then bradycardia (sinus rhythm disturbance) may develop.

 Such conditions often lead to cardiac arrest in a state of shock and death of the animal.

-Intoxication can also affect the nervous system, then poisoning is accompanied by the following conditions:
+Intoxication can affect the nervous system, then the poisoning is accompanied by the following conditions:

-- violation of coordination - the dog staggers when walking and standing in one place; the pet tries to tilt his head back;
+- lack of coordination - the dog staggers when walking and standing in one place; the pet is trying to throw back his head;

-- tremors in the whole body, convulsive conditions, tremors;
+- shakiness in the whole body, convulsive states, tremor can be observed;

 - possible loss of consciousness;

-When poisoning, involuntary urination may occur, or the opposite situation may occur-anuria, that is, the absence of urine.
-The latter is usually a sign of kidney failure.
+In case of poisoning, involuntary urination may occur, or the opposite situation may occur - anuria, that is, no urine.
+The latter is usually a sign of renal failure.

-With severe forms of intoxication, against the background of disturbed metabolic processes, a sharp decrease in the body's temperature indices is possible-hypothermia.
+In severe forms of intoxication, against the background of disturbed metabolic processes, a sharp decrease in body temperature indices is possible - hypothermia.

-Poisoning by certain substances is accompanied by specific conditions.
-Rat poison causes multiple hemorrhages, isoniazid - seizures , foam from the mouth, confusion.
+Poisoning with certain substances are accompanied by specific conditions.
+Rat poison causes multiple hemorrhages, isoniazid - convulsions , foam from the mouth, confusion.

-Chronic intoxication leads to the appearance of itching, hair loss , skin peeling.
+Chronic intoxication leads to itching, hair loss , flaking of the skin.
 Skin and mucous membranes can change color.
-With these symptoms, it is recommended to undergo diagnostics in a clinic.
+With these symptoms, it is recommended to undergo diagnosis in the clinic.

-When poisoning is very important to provide first aid, since the poison begins to affect one system of the organism after another, however, incorrect actions can greatly harm.
+When poisoning is very important to provide first aid, as the poison begins to affect one system of the body after another, but the wrong actions can greatly harm.
 What to do if the animal is poisoned?

-An important measure in food poisoning is the removal of toxic substances from the body.
-It is necessary to provoke a vomiting in the dog, for this it is possible to give the pet a warm solution of salt (1 tablespoon per glass of water) or hydrogen peroxide (one to one).
+An important event for food poisoning is the elimination of toxic substances from the body.
+It is necessary to provoke vomiting in a dog, for this you can give your pet a warm solution of salt (1 tbsp per glass of water) or hydrogen peroxide (one to one).

-When bites insects to the damaged tissues cold is applied - a piece of ice or a compress.
-If the poison has got on the skin of the pet, you need to wash it off with water.
+When insect bites, a cold is applied to the damaged tissue - a piece of ice or a compress.
+If the poison got on the pet's skin, it is necessary to wash it off with water.

-In case of intoxication with gases or vapors, it is important to take the dog away, into a room with possible ventilation, or to the street.
-Turpentine or gasoline fumes can lead to vomiting and convulsions.
-In this case, you need to pour 1-2 spoons of any vegetable oil into the animal's mouth, and give a laxative remedy after 15-20 minutes.
+In case of intoxication with gases or vapors, it is important to take the dog away, into a room with possible airing, or on the street.
+Turpentine or gasoline fumes can lead to vomiting and cramps.
+In this case, 1-2 spoons of any vegetable oil should be poured into the animal's mouth, and a laxative should be given in 15-20 minutes.

-Cure the dog on its own when poisoning can only be in some situations.
+It is possible to cure a dog by yourself in case of poisoning only in certain situations.
 To do this, you need to know the exact cause of intoxication and have some medical skills:

 - Isoniazid poisoning .
-If the dog is poisoned with this anti-tuberculosis drug, the first signs appear even within the first half hour.
-The pet is disturbed by coordination, convulsions are observed.
-In this case, intravenous injections of a 1% solution of pyridoxine (from 30 to 50 ml, depending on the weight category of the pet) are effective.
-If you can not inject the medicine into a vein, you can put an injection in the muscle.
+If the dog was poisoned by this anti-TB drug, then the first signs appear already during the first half hour.
+At pet coordination is disturbed, convulsions are observed.
+In this case, intravenous injections of 1% pyridoxine solution (from 30 to 50 ml, depending on the weight category of the pet) are effective.
+If you can not enter the medicine in a vein, you can put a shot in the muscle.

 - Poisoning with rat poison .
-The main sign of intoxication with this toxin is the appearance in the emetic masses of uncontrolled blood, nasal and oral bleeding.
-It is important at the first signs to put vitamin K intramuscularly.
-It helps to eliminate the incoagulability of the blood.
+The main sign of intoxication with this toxin is the appearance of non-coagulated blood, nasal and oral bleeding in the vomit.
+It is important at the first sign to put vitamin K intramuscularly.
+It helps to eliminate blood incoagulability.

-- Acidic acid in the digestive tract .
-When penetrating into the stomach of acids, it is undesirable to provoke vomiting.
-At once it is necessary to wash mouth, nose, tongue with ordinary water.
-In this case, you need to give the animal absorbents and rinse the stomach.
+- Acid in the gastrointestinal tract .
+When acids enter the stomach, it is undesirable to induce vomiting.
+Immediately you need to rinse the mouth, nose, tongue with plain water.
+In this case, you need to give your pet absorbent preparations and wash the stomach.

-- Poisoning with arsenic .
-After first aid, the treatment involves taking the mixture from a solution of magnesium oxide and ferric sulfate.
-Every quarter of an hour the pet is given 50 ml of liquid.
-It is enough 3-4 receptions.
+- Arsenic poisoning .
+After first aid, treatment includes taking the mixture from a solution of magnesium oxide and iron oxide sulfate.
+Every quarter of an hour a pet is given 50 ml of liquid.
+3-4 receptions are enough.

 - starch paste;

-As laxatives, the use of vegetable oils, Glauber's or Karlovy Vary salt is permissible.
+As laxatives, the use of vegetable oils, Glauber's or Karlovy Vary salt is acceptable.

 Treatment of poisoning in the clinic

-Naturally, the poor health of the pet is an important reason for visiting a veterinary clinic.
-Here, experienced specialists will inspect the sick animal.
+Naturally, the pet's poor health is an important reason to visit the veterinary clinic.
+Here, experienced specialists will examine the sick animal.
 Take a series of tests to identify the type of toxin and assess the condition of the dog.
-Only after this is an adequate treatment, including various activities:
+Only after that adequate treatment is prescribed, including various activities:

 - gastric lavage;

-- medicamentous procedures supporting vital organs - kidneys, liver, heart muscle;
+- medical procedures supporting vital organs - kidneys, liver, heart muscle;

-- removal of seizures with the help of special preparations;
+- removal of convulsions with the help of special preparations;

-- use of antibiotics - is relevant for intoxication of infectious origin.
+- The use of antibiotics is important in case of toxicity of infectious origin.

-After a therapeutic treatment, the pet needs some time to recover.
-During this period, it is very important to monitor the nutrition of the dog, pre-correcting the diet.
+After therapeutic treatment, the pet will need some time to recover.
+During this period, it is very important to monitor the nutrition of the dog, after adjusting the diet.
 The menu must contain the following products: